openmsa/Workflows/Terraform_Patterns/k8s_pattern_pod_qos/README.md

-# Kubernetes POD with QoS parameters
+# Kubernetes Pod with QoS parameters

 ## Purposes
 This is a workflow that executes terrafrom commands and uses k8s pod pattern configuration.